trsygula/first-repo/README.md

 # Hello IT 15000 class this is my first repository
-My first repository in gifhub!!
+My first repository in github!!